biolink/biolink-model/docs/index.md

        * [EntityToDiseaseAssociation](EntityToDiseaseAssociation.md) - mixin class for any association whose object (target node) is a disease
  * [FrequencyQuantifier](FrequencyQuantifier.md)
  * [GeneGrouping](GeneGrouping.md) - any grouping of multiple genes or gene products
+ * [Mixture](Mixture.md) - The physical combination of two or more molecular entities in which the identities are retained and are mixed in the form of solutions, suspensions and colloids.
  * [ModelToDiseaseMixin](ModelToDiseaseMixin.md) - This mixin is used for any association class for which the subject (source node) plays the role of a 'model', in that it recapitulates some features of the disease in a way that is useful for studying the disease outside a patient carrying the disease
  * [PathognomonicityQuantifier](PathognomonicityQuantifier.md) - A relationship quantifier between a variant or symptom and a disease, which is high when the presence of the feature implies the existence of the disease
  * [RelationshipQuantifier](RelationshipQuantifier.md)